Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems

-\paragraph{The slack of the construction.} The \emph{slack} of an instance of a packing problem is the area of the container minus the total area of the pieces, and we denote it by $\slack$. and define their canonical placements.
-Our construction will be described as depending on the number $\delta\mydef n^{-300}$.
-We need the slack to be very small in order to use the fingerprinting technique which will be described later. \ifshort In Section~\ref{sec:boundSlack}, we show that $\slack=O(g\delta)=O(n^{-296})$ in our construction. \else
+The \emph{slack} of an instance of a packing problem is the area of the container $\cont$ minus the total area of the pieces, and we denote the slack of our construction by $\slack$.
+We need the slack to be very small in order to use the fingerprinting technique which will be described later.

 We now give an upper bound on the slack of the complete construction.
+Our construction will be described as depending on the number $\delta\mydef n^{-300}$.
 We place each variable piece so that it encodes the value $0$, and we place the remaining pieces as shown in the sections that describe the individual gadgets.
 We now define $\slack'$ to be the area of the container $\cont$ that is not covered by pieces in this placement and thus trivially have $\slack\leq\slack'$.
-By checking each type of gadget, it is straightforward to verify that this can be realized as a canonical (and thus valid) placement of the pieces in all gadgets except for the adders, where there might be a small overlap of the pieces.
-Therefore, the area of the empty space in this placement is at least $\slack$, so we bound $\slack$ from above by bounding this area from above.
-The empty space in each gadget will appear as a thin layer along some of the edges of the pieces in the gadget.
+By checking each type of gadget, it is straightforward to verify that the placement can be realized as a canonical (and thus valid) placement of the pieces in all gadgets except for the anchors, where some pieces are not completely contained in $\cont$.
+The uncovered area in each gadget will appear as a thin layer along some of the edges of the pieces in the gadget.
 This layer has thickness $O(\delta)$, and the edges along which it appears have total length $O(1)$, so the area is $O(\delta)$ in each gadget.
 There will be no empty space outside the gadgets because that space will be completely covered by variable pieces.
-Since the final construction has $g=O(N)=O(n^4)$ gadgets, it follows that the total slack is $\slack=O(n^4\delta)=O(n^{-296})$.
+Since the final construction has $g=O(N)=O(n^4)$ gadgets, it follows that $\slack\leq\slack'=O(n^4\delta)=O(n^{-296})$.
 It may seem a little odd to measure the slack in this indirect way, but we found it to be the easiest way to get the bound since we do not explicitly specify the area of the container or the pieces in our construction.
 The bound $\slack = O(n^{-296})$ ensures that $\slack$ is sufficiently small that we can use of the fingerprinting technique, which is described in the following.